ArmandFS/ArmandFS/README.md

 <div align="center">

-# Hello!
+# Kia ora!
 Welcome to my GitHub Profile!

 #### Programming Languages and Frameworks that I have (some level of) experience with!